openspending/fiscal-data-package/spec/index.md

   },

   // OPTIONAL: a keyword that represents the type of spend data:
-  //   * "transaction": rows have dates, and correspond to
+  //   * "transaction": rows have dates and correspond to
   //     individual transactions
   //   * "aggregated": rows are summaries of expenditure across a
   //     fiscal period
   "granularity": "aggregated",

   // OPTIONAL: the fiscal period of the dataset